IgniteUI/igniteui-docfx/en/components/themes/css-variables-theming.md

 However, this solution will throw warnings if we do not pass the `$icon-color` property for instance, as it can't use the CSS variable reference at build time.

-### Using external theming library
+### Usage with external themes

-The following code snippet demonstrates how to use Bootstrap with Ignite UI for Angular components:
+The following code snippet demonstrates how to use colors from Bootstrap 4 with Ignite UI for Angular components:

 ```scss
 @import "~bootstrap/scss/bootstrap";